MicrosoftDocs/dynamics365-guidance/guidance/business-processes/product-service-lifecycle-management-overview.md

 - **Project to profit**

   In some operational strategies such as engineer to order, the project to profit process may begin before the *product and service lifecycle management process* begins.
-For example, the project is created and budgets are set, drawing are completed and approved, before the organization begins to setup and procure the items to make the engineered product.
+For example, the project is created and budgets are set, drawings are completed and approved, before the organization begins to set up and procure the items to make the engineered product.
 Additionally, when organizations use projects to manage capital projects, the project definition, budgets and so on, are typically set before the organization begins to create and procure the needed products and services.

 The *product and service lifecycle management* end-to-end process is broken down into the following business process areas: